daidodo/format-imports-vscode/README.md

     // Number of empty lines after all import statements.
     "emptyLinesAfterAllImports": 1,

+    // Whether to remove the last slash when normalizing paths.
+    "removeLastSlashInPath": false,

+    // Whether to remove the last 'index' when normalizing paths.
+    "removeLastIndexInPath": false,

     // Number of spaces to replace a TAB.
     "tabSize": 2,